anandray/web3-eg/CONTRIBUTING.md

 ## Example Microproject

-Below is the directory structire of the project documentation and its examples.
+Below is the directory structure of the project documentation and its examples.
 The `reference` directory has a mirror structure to `example-src`.
 This allows us to use the CodeSandbox API easily by referencing the example counterpart with the codesandbox HTML tag.
 Instead of posting the files, CodeSandbox fetches them directly from GitHub.

 #### Directory Structure